ck37/concise-r/README.md

 # r-intro
 For Public Policy 290 "Analytics for Government Policy" by Avi Feller, Spring 2016.

-The goal of this material is to provide a concise introduction to R with sufficient training on fundamentals that students can complete basic data analysis and resolve common R errors.
+The goal of this material is to provide a concise introduction to R with sufficient training on fundamentals that students can understand R syntax, resolve common R errors, and complete basic data analysis.
 No prior knowledge of R is assumed, and each day is intended to take about 3 hours.
 After completion students should be familiar with R and able to teach themselves more advanced techniques using online resources.

 ## Day 1